 Each year, participants may contribute up to the maximum amount allowed under the IRC.
 Participants who have attained age 50 before the end of the plan year are eligible to make catch-up contributions.
 Participants may also contribute amounts representing distributions from other qualified defined benefit or defined contribution plans (rollovers).
 The KSOP includes an auto-enrollment provision whereby all newly eligible employees are automatically enrolled in the Plan unless they affirmatively elect not to participate.
 Automatically enrolled participants have their deferral rate set at three percent of eligible compensation and their contributions invested in a designated balanced fund until changed by the participant.
+The Plan was amended during the year to increase the deferral rate for automatically enrolled participants to six percent of eligible compensation for employees hired on or after October 15, 2016.
 Participants may change their deferral at any time.

 The Company matches 50 percent of the first 6% of compensation that a participant contributes to the KSOP.
 Additionally, the Company may make an additional discretionary contribution.
 Participants must have worked at least 1,000 hours and be employed on the last day of the plan year to be eligible for the additional discretionary contribution.
-Disabled or retired employees as defined by the KSOP are also eligible for the additional discretionary contribution.
-There were no discretionary contributions for the 2016 plan year.
+Disabled or retired employees as defined by the KSOP are also eligible for the additional discretionary contributions.
+There were no discretionary contributions for the 2017 plan year.
 Contributions are subject to certain IRC limitations.

 Excluding profit sharing contributions, the Bank may contribute cash to the ESOP component in such an amount determined by the board of directors, provided however, that the amount is sufficient to pay the annual loan payment to the Company.
-During the year ended June 30, 2016, the Bank contribution to the ESOP component was \$667,618.
+During the year ended June 30, 2017, the Bank contribution to the ESOP component was \$667,618.